colorjs/color-space/README.md

 # Contribute

-Please fork, add color space & basic conversions (to/from XYZ or RGB), tests.
+Please fork, add color space & basic conversions (to/from XYZ or RGB), tests. _Color-space_ is supposed to be a basic library to work with color conversions, an extended replacement for [color-convert](https://github.com/harthur/color-convert).

 <a href="http://unlicense.org/UNLICENSE"><img src="http://upload.wikimedia.org/wikipedia/commons/6/62/PD-icon.svg" width="40"/></a>